Doikson/InstaFollowList/README.md

 pip install -r requirements.txt
 ```
 # Step 2
-Open the data.xlsx file on LibreOffice or Microsoft Excel, you will see 2 cells called FOLLOWERS and FOLLOWING
+Open the data.xlsx file on LibreOffice or Microsoft Excel, you will see 2 cells called followers and following

 ![How LibreOffice Looks](./media/media1.png)